 The wine aroma wheel was created in the 1980s by Dr. Ann C. Noble at the University of California at Davis.
 Professor Noble was teaching wine sensory evaluation in the world renowned Viticulture and Enology program as well as conducting research on varietal wine flavors.
 Very quickly she realized how difficult it was for untrained tasters to describe the aromas they were perceiving when they were comparing wines.
-Others would use flowery terms however these were useless to analytical researchers.
+Others would use flowery terms, however these were useless to analytical researchers.
 To characterize the unique flavors of Cabernet Sauvignon or Merlot, they needed precise descriptors that they could relate to grape growing, winemaking or genetics of the wines.

 (Photo borrowed from The National Museum of American History website)

-To achieve that goal, Ann conducted descriptive analysis of wine, which required tasters to analyse their perceptions, decompose them, label them with specific words called descriptors and then tasters do measure the intensity of these perceptions on a scale to indicate the strength of the perceptions.
+To achieve that goal, Ann conducted descriptive analysis of wine, which required tasters to analyse their perceptions, decompose them, label them with specific words called descriptors and then measure the intensity of these perceptions on a scale to indicate the strength of the perceptions.

 This sensory task is rather difficult if you have not practiced before.
-A novice taster would froze in the “Tip of the Nose” state: the aromas are familiar to them, however the right words get stuck on their tongue or rather, their nose!
+A novice taster would freeze in the “Tip of the Nose” state: the aromas are familiar to them, however the right words get stuck on their tongue or rather, their nose!

 Working with the Sensory Evaluation Sub-Committee of the American Society for Enology and Viticulture, Ann looked at developing a tool to help wine tasters label their wine perceptions with precise terms.

 Watch this interview of Ann about her invention.